 9. Organize the Inside

 Jeans and sweaters can be folded and rolled in a large packing cube.
 All other hanging garments should be carefully folded and compressed into packing folders.
-Drop your shoes into a shoe sac.
+Drop your shoes into a shoe sack.
 Throw the compressor bag into the bottom of the bag and use it as your dirty clothes hamper to collect and compress the load for the return trip.
 Make sure you're capitalizing on all the available space and not leaving any unnecessary nooks and crannies.
-One way to take advantage of awkward open space in your bag is to buy a slim cube and an eTool Organizer for cords, jewelry, and other small items.
+One way to take advantage of awkward open space in your bag is to buy a slim cube and a tech organizer for cords, jewelry, and other small items.
 This will allow you to take advantage of the space in-between the handles in the back of your wheeled luggage.

-Becoming a Packing Cube Pro : Here’s exactly how to use packing cubes when packing light .
+Becoming a Packing Pro: Here’s exactly how to use packing cubes when packing light.

 9. Be Smart About Toiletries

-Now let's move onto toiletries.
-We are not going to bore you with what to bring here.
-The trick is what NOT to bring.
-With hotels supplying a bevy of amenities, most items in your medicine cabinet can stay home.
-On the "do not pack" list: hairdryers (most hotels have them, and if you're in a country where you need a different type of outlet, it’s probably easier to buy one there), any toiletry in a full size bottle (thus not TSA carry-on compliant), anything breakable, and medicines used only on rare occasions.
-Investing in a travel bottle set, and travel-size toiletries at your local drug store, will help you downsize the medicine cabinet significantly.
-Then choose a lightweight toiletry kit to fit your streamlined toiletries.
+On the "do not pack" list: hairdryers (most hotels have them, and if you're in a country where you need a different type of outlet, it’s probably easier to buy one there), any toiletry in a full-size bottle (thus not TSA carry-on compliant), anything breakable, and medicines used only on rare occasions.
+Investing in a travel bottle set and travel-size toiletries at your local drugstore will help you downsize the medicine cabinet significantly.
+Then, choose a lightweight toiletry kit to fit your streamlined toiletries.

 10. Bring a Kindle Instead of Paper Books

 If you enjoy reading for pleasure on vacation, or want to bring multiple guidebooks or language books, bringing a Kindle can save space and weight.
-Load all of your books onto one device, and buy extra books as needed once you’re there.
+Load all of your books onto one device, and buy extra books as needed once you arrive.

 11. Bring a Compact Bag for Daily Use